Unveiling the Mystery: 2/9 in Decimal Form and Beyond

 Repeating decimals, also known as recurring decimals, are decimals with a pattern of digits that repeat infinitely.
 They are rational numbers – numbers that can be expressed as a fraction of two integers.
 The repeating block of digits is called the repetend.
 In the case of 2/9, the repetend is simply "2".

-There are different ways to represent repeating decimals.
-We can use the bar notation (0.$\overline{2}$) or write out a few repeating digits and indicate the repetition with ellipses (0.222...).
+You've got different ways worth knowing here.
+We can use the bar notation (0.Practically speaking, $\overline{2}$) or write out a few repeating digits and indicate the repetition with ellipses (0.
+Consider this: 222... ).

 Alternative Methods for Conversion